freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

 SOLR
  - search for 2d doesn't highlight in the case title (issue 199)
  - court query filter not working! - try a search for court:ca2

-Feedback:
- - filter from the case page...doesn't work.
- - keep filters unchecked on case page.
-STR:
-    1. Search for essex
-    2. Click on third result
- - queries that only use the filters with no results look bad: Your search -- -- had no results.
-Also applies to alerts.
- - What the hell happened to the headers on the settings pages?

 SOLR DEPLOYMENT: